bahmN/N.Budget-Android/README.md

 5. Implemented updating the numbers every new month
 6. Changed the formula for calculating "Today you can spend"
 7. Added splash screen

+##### Verison 1.1 (14.06.2020)
+Updates to version 1.2:
+1. Added bottom navigator bar
+2. Added the name of the month in the Progress Menu
+3. Fixed counting money for the day
+4. Changed the endings of sentences in the history filter
+5. Added reset password
+6. Changed the formula for calculating "Today you can spend"
+7. Added the ability to view full information about costs/income